osnium/bitcraft-preview/README.md

 The resulting files will be generated in `dist/BitCraftPreview/`.
 You can copy the entire folder anywhere and distribute it.

+## Support

+If you wan't to support this project, make sure to check out Bitbucht in R18 / Oryxen and have it prosper :)

 ## License

 This project is open-source.
 See `LICENSE` file for details.